yjbanov/butterfly/README.md

   web projects.
-- **Simple**: Flutter introduces only a handful of concepts popularized by ReactJS and it works like a plain library that you can drop into an existing project.
+- **Simple**: Flutter introduces only a handful of concepts popularized by ReactJS and it works like a plain library that you can drop into an existing project; it shares all the same Dart libraries so the incremental cost of adding it to your project is minimal.
 - **Small**: starting application size is <40kb (minified + gzipped)
 - **Fast**: while it's hard to compare frameworks in terms of raw speed, this framework does aim to give you great levels of control for efficient incremental UI updates.
-- **Composable**: works like a library - drop it into an existing app; it shares all the same Dart libraries so the incremental cost of adding it to your project is minimal.
 - **Layered**: made of layers (widgets, tree, DOM) - you choose how low-level to go.
 - **Hackable**: defining new widgets is at the core of the development